threedee003/threedee003/README.md

 <!-- 🔭 I’m currently working on explainable AI.-->
 - 🌱 I’m currently learning data structures and algorithms.
 - 📫 How to reach me: [dhartribikram@gmail.com](mailto:dhartribikram@gmail.com)
-- 👯 I’m looking to collaborate on explainable Deep Learning.
+- 👯 I’m looking to collaborate on computer vision in medical imaging, medical robotics.
 <!--
 **threedee003/threedee003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.